Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

 \subsection{The Parallel Case}

 Given a set of channels $\mathcal{A}$ and an input state $\nu \in \DM[RA]$ (where $R$ could be any system, possibly also just trivial), we define the set of all output states as

-Similar to the state discrimination problem above, we will be looking for the best input state $\nu_n$ and measurement $M$ such that \emph{for all} $\E_n \in \S_n$ the error of claiming it coming from $\T_n$ (i.e.~the type I error) stays below some threshold $\varepsilon$ and we otherwise minimize the worst case type II error, i.e.~we want to make sure that the probability of claiming an element $\F_n \in \T_n$ to be from $\S_n$ is as low as possible uniformly over all $\F_n \in \T_n$.
-Given an input state $\nu$, the parallel channel discrimination problem turns into a state discrimination problem, and so we define the following type II error exponent for any $\S_n$ and $\T_n$ which satisfy the properties of \autoref{def:composite_channel_hypothesis}:
+Since we want to be looking at worst-case errors again (as introduced for composite state discrimination in \Cref{sec:composite-state-discrimination}), we will be looking for the best input state $\nu_n$ and measurement $M$, such that \emph{for all} $\E_n \in \S_n$ the error of claiming it coming from $\T_n$ (i.e.~the type I error) stays below some threshold $\varepsilon$ and we otherwise minimize the worst case type II error, i.e.~we want to make sure that the probability of claiming an element $\F_n \in \T_n$ to be from $\S_n$ is as low as possible uniformly over all $\F_n \in \T_n$.
+Given a joint input state $\nu$, the parallel channel discrimination problem turns into a state discrimination problem, and so we define the following type II error exponent for any $\S_n$ and $\T_n$ which satisfy the properties of \autoref{def:composite_channel_hypothesis}: